 How to Disinfect a Laundry Hamper

-Whether you have a "washable" or "non-washable" hamper, if you are smelling a musty, mildew odor, then you must use a disinfectant like chlorine bleach or pine oil to kill the mold spores.
+Whether you have a "washable" or "non-washable" hamper, if you are smelling a musty, mildew odor, then you must use a disinfectant such as chlorine bleach or pine oil to kill the mold spores.
 For a scrubbable hamper, just add the disinfectant to your cleaning water (be sure to wear gloves to prevent hand irritation).
 If it is a fabric hamper, add the disinfectant to the washer during the wash cycle.

 Do the same with wooden and woven hampers but be aware that some color bleaching and damage to the hamper material may occur especially if chlorine bleach is used.
 Try not to saturate the wood or fibers.
 Place in the sun to dry as quickly as possible.